M.Sc Psychology

 Contributor-Level 10

-An MSc Clinical Psychology is a postgraduate programme that provides advanced education and training in understanding, diagnosing, and treating psychological disorders.
-MSc Clinical Psychology equips students with the theoretical knowledge and practical skills required to assess mental health conditions and deliver evidence-based therapeutic interventions.
+MSc Clinical Psychology helps students with theoretical knowledge and practical skills required to assess mental health conditions and deliver evidence based therapeutic interventions.

 New answer posted